Elementary Real Analysis: Limits and order

-In general, strict inequalities are not preserved in limits, as they may turn into equalities.
-This is another reason why non-strict equalities are safer than the strict ones. \begin{exer} Find convergent sequences $(a_n)$ and $(b_n)$ such that $a_m<b_n$ for all $m$ and $n$, but at the same time $\lim a_n=\lim b_n$. \end{exer}
+Strict inequalities may not be preserved in limits; they may turn into equalities.
+This is another reason why non-strict equalities are safer than strict ones. \begin{exer} Find convergent sequences $(a_n)$ and $(b_n)$ such that $a_m<b_n$ for all $m$ and $n$, but $\lim a_n=\lim b_n$. \end{exer}